 Heather's portfolio of work includes healthcare, public, and cultural projects, and she has performed a wide range of interior design services from ideation, functional programming, design development, and project leadership.
-She has also contributed in the fostering of budding interior designers hoping to make it in the industry, having taught students in the University of Manitoba Faculty of Architecture's Interior Design program as a Sessional Instructor.
+Having taught students in the University of Manitoba Faculty of Architecture's Interior Design program as a Sessional Instructor, she has also contributed to the fostering of budding interior designers hoping to make it in the industry.

 Among her many interests, photography and travel are near the top of her list.
 Heather particularly likes to photograph architecture and interior spaces that fully embody the vernacular of the place — essentially, design that reflects the area's culture, unique location, or era.
 This personal design philosophy is one that Heather aspires to apply in all of her design projects.